Dalit literature: Modern Dalit literature

 The body of modern Dalit literature, which encompasses a growing collection of work, is largely rooted in developments from the late 1960s onward.
 Nevertheless, its origins can be traced to the early 19th century.
+Muktabai Salve, who is sometimes described as "the first Dalit feminist writer", wrote an essay in 1855, at the age of fourteen, titled Mang Maharachya Dukhavishayi (lit.
+'Grief of Mang-Mahars'), published in the Marathi periodical Dnyanodaya (lit.
+'Rise of Knowledge').
+Scholar Hanumant Ajinath Lokhande writes that "the genealogy of Dalit literature can be traced in Salve's essay."
 Modern Dalit writing only emerged as a distinct genre following reformist thinkers and writers such as Narayana Guru, Jyotirao Phule, B.R.
 Ambedkar, Iyothee Thass, Sahodaran Ayyappan, Ayyankali, Poykayil Appachan, among others.

-According to scholars Satyanarayana and Tharu, Dalit literature gained traction when the Dalit Panthers movement revitalized and extended the ideas of Ambedkar, critiquing Indian nationalism's Gandhian perspective and launching a new social movement centred on Dalit rights and empowerment.
+According to scholars Satyanarayana and Tharu, Dalit literature gained traction when the Dalit Panthers movement revitalized and extended the ideas of Ambedkar, critiquing Indian nationalism's Gandhian perspective and launching a new social movement centred on Dalit rights and political mobilisation.
 Over subsequent decades, Dalit writing evolved into a nationwide phenomenon, reformulating the issue of caste and reassessing the impacts of colonialism and missionary activity.
 Tatyanarayana and Tharu note that these works vividly illustrate and analyze the persistent workings of caste power in contemporary India Dalit author Sharankumar Limbale characterizes Dalit literature as a medium for expressing the grief inherent in Dalit lives, documenting experiences of discrimination, poverty, and social exclusion faced by Dalit communities.
 Jaydeep Sarangi, in his 2018 introduction to Dalit Voice, writes that Dalit literature is a culture-specific upheaval in India giving importance to Dalit realization, aesthetics and resistance.

-The movement can be traced back to the publication of Gulamgiri by Jyotirao Phule in 1873, which set the stage for future writers to explore and express the experiences of Dalits.
+The movement can be traced back to the publication of Gulamgiri by Jyotirao Phule in 1873, which is considered an early influential work that addressed the experiences of Dalits.
 Notable contributors to Modern Dalit literature include Mahasweta Devi, Arjun Dangle, Sachi Rautray, Rabi Singh, Basudev Sunani, Bama, Abhimani, Poomani, Imayam, Marku, Mangal Rathod, Neerav Patel, Perumal Murugan, Palamalai, Yendluri Sudhakar, and D. Gopi.

 In recent years, new voices in Dalit literature have emerged, broadening the scope and impact of this genre.
-Among these are P. Sivakami, whose work The Grip of Change is acclaimed for its insights into Dalit life, and Vijila Chirrappad, a writer from Kerala who addresses the challenges facing Dalit women.
+Among these are P. Sivakami, whose work The Grip of Change is noted for its depiction of Dalit life, and Vijila Chirrappad, a writer from Kerala who addresses the challenges facing Dalit women.
 Dev Kumar, founder of Apna Theatre in 1992, has used drama to promote Dalit consciousness, while Tamil Nadu-based Meena Kandasamy combines feminist and anti-caste themes to highlight the intersections of gender and caste discrimination.

 The first Dalit literature conference, Dalit Sahitya Sammelan, was held in 1958 organised by Annabhau Sathe.
 He was a communist, who turned to Ambedkarite movement in the later part of his life.
-This gathering is widely recognized as an event that was foundational in it establishment of Dalit literature as a literary genre.
+Scholars have described this gathering as significant in the establishment of Dalit literature as a distinct literary genre.